Barking Power Station: Barking B power station

 Barking's B station was opened in 1933 and initially contained 8 x underfeed stoker-fired Babcock and Wilcox boilers powering 2 x 75,000 kW manufactured between the B.T.H.
 Company and the Metropolitan-Vickers Electrical Company.
 The station reached its full capacity in 1939 at 303 MW with 4 × 75 MW B.T.H. turbo-generators plus a small house generator of 3.5 MW capacity.
 Steam conditions were 600 psig (41.4 bar) and 800 F. The B Station had 16 B&W chain grate boilers, each capable of producing 256,000 lbs steam per hour (32.3 kg/s).
 These were arranged in two boiler houses, with 8 boilers in each.
 The maximum total steam capacity of the B station boilers was 4,096,000 lb/hr (516 kg/s).
 The power station was transferred to the London Division of the British Electricity Authority upon nationalisation of the electricity industry in 1948.
 The B station closed on 15 March 1976, at which time its generating capacity was 144 megawatts.

 Barking C power station

 The British Electricity Authority built a third station at Creekmouth, which was completed in 1954.
 The C Station had three B.T.H.
 75 MW turbo-generators operating with steam conditions of 900 psig (62 bar) and 900 F. There were 6 B&W boilers, 5 being pulverised fuel and the sixth a cyclone furnace.
 The maximum steam capacity of the station boilers was 2,565,000 lb/hr (323 kg/s).
 The pulverised fuel boilers were converted to oil firing around 1960.
 The station was closed on 26 October 1981, at which time its generating capacity was 220 MW.
 All three stations have since been demolished.

 Electricity output

 Electricity output from Barking A, B & C power stations over the period 1950–1981 was as follows.

-Barking A annual electricity output GWh.Barking B annual electricity output GWh.Barking C annual electricity output GWh.